Larry O'Brien Championship Trophy: Description

 The trophy is two feet tall and is made of 15.5 pounds of sterling silver and vermeil with a 24 karat gold overlay.
 The basketball depicted on top is the same size as a real basketball.
 The trophy was designed by artist Victor Solomon for the NBA's 75th anniversary season and is manufactured by Tiffany & Co.
 The championship team maintains permanent possession of the trophy (although one exception exists, as described below).
 The year and winning team names are engraved on the trophies, and are often prominently displayed in the winning team's arena.
 After the sale of the Houston Rockets from Leslie Alexander to Tilman Fertitta in late 2017, Alexander maintained the ownership of the team's 1993–94 and 1994–95 trophies as mementos of his ownership.
 Thus, the team commissioned Tiffany to create replica versions of both Larry O'Brien trophies (and replacing the 1993–94 trophy, which was unexpectedly dropped and dented by reserve center Richard Petruška during the celebration), which were publicly unveiled on September 20, 2018.

+The trophy's design was updated in 2021, with changes including the netting being more visible than on the original design, and the base of the trophy being changed from a square to a circular shape.